BEagle1984/silverback/docs/_docs/0-introduction/002-features.md

 # Modularity

 Silverback is splitted into multiple packages to allow you to depend only on the parts you plan to use.

-# Discover more

-To discover more features and further details visit the [Wiki on GitHub](https://github.com/BEagle1984/silverback/wiki).